Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/07-Use-delta-lake.md

    ![Azure portal with a cloud shell pane](./images/DA-image(8).png)

-1. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks.
+1. On the left side of **Synapse Studio**, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks.

    ![Azure portal with a cloud shell pane](./images/DA-image(9).png)

-4. On the **Data** page, view the **Linked** tab and verify that your workspace includes a link to your Azure Data Lake Storage Gen2 storage account, which should have a name similar to **synapse*xxxxxxx* (Primary - datalake*xxxxxxx*)**.
+4. On the **Data** page, view the **Linked** tab and verify that your workspace includes a link to your Azure Data Lake Storage Gen2 storage account, which should have a name similar to **synapsexxxxxxx(Primary - datalakexxxxxxx)**.

     ![Azure portal with a cloud shell pane](./images/DA-image(13).png)